Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Methodology

 \begin{itemize} \item PM$^*$(F): Multiplicative Partial Match Model w/ Failing Tests

 \item PM$^+$(F): Additive Partial Match Model w/ Failing Tests

 \end{itemize}

 Intuitively, instead of counting exact matches, we want to aggregate scores from the relationship between individual failing test cases and all mutants on a specific program element.
 PM$^*$(F) and PM$^+$(F) respectively aggregate individual scores by multiplication and addition.
-Note that the PM$^*$(F) model requires a small positive quantity $\epsilon$ to prevent the value of the entire formula from being zero when there exist one or more terms that evaluate to zero.
+Note that the PM$^*$(F) model requires a small positive quantity $\epsilon$ to prevent the value of the entire formula from being zero when there exist one or more terms that evaluate to zero: the value of $\epsilon$ does not affect the ranking.

 Similarly to the case of EM models, we can also include the information of test cases that pass under the actual fault.
 These two models are called PM$^*$(F+P) and PM$^+$(F+P), and defined as follows: